TheBadkraft/open-framework/engineering/io_text/readme.md

 *"So why is all this in the `io_text` namespace?"*

 I'm getting to that ... now.
 Fast forward to this point and I had already decided that I will write a new, high-level iteration of C ... **_Sigma.C_**.
 In this project, I've already begun assembling some core components, a few I've already mentioned - `file` `directory`, `stream`.
 There are more coming along, especially in the *Sigma.C Compiler* source.
 Now, I am about to be diving into the *parser* side of the compiler and I'm learning about **_parser combinators_**.
 That is what is going to go on in here.
-Plus this namespace, `io_text`, gives me a place to put the `struct io_token` object and it's interface.
+Plus this namespace, `io_text`, gives me a place to put the `struct io_cursor` object and it's interface.
 There is an `Indexer` interface that will be in this namespace as well.

-We will have the standard tests for unit testing Tokens and the Indexer.
-The Parser, rather than working directly on a string source, will consume tokens.
+We will have the standard tests for unit testing indices and the Indexer.
+The Parser, rather than working directly on a string source, will consume cursors.
 I'll be using MPC to learn what I'm doing with parser combinators.
 I feel like calling them *micro parsers*.
 We should be able to read up an EBNF like so:

 ``` html
 #  candidate: Sigma.C language definition